signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/5-africa-soil/linreg-africa-soil.md

 First, we'll focus on predicting calcium levels.

-* As in the final lines of the R script `linreg-africa-soil-exploration.R`, explore how the graph of the coefficients varies with $\alpha$, using `cv.glmnet()` with `alpha` set to 1, 0.1, 0.05, 0.01, 0.001 and 0.
+* As in the final lines of the R script used in the presentation, explore how the graph of the coefficients varies with $\alpha$, using `cv.glmnet()` with `alpha` set to 1, 0.1, 0.05, 0.01, 0.001 and 0.

 * Use the `caret` package to tabulate cross validated RMSE as a function of $(\alpha, \lambda)$.
 Make sure that your grid of values of $\alpha$ includes values close to zero.